nocoolnametom/OpenMicNight/README.md

 Ensure that the `data/temp/' directory is readable by the web server (it should be because the server's going to be trying to put stuff into it!), and the rest is handled by the app.

-### Configure the really slow file delviery using PHP
+### Configure the really slow file delivery using PHP

 If you don't have the ability to tell the server to deliver files for you, you can still deliver them using PHP, but this is NOT recommended as it is much more resource intensive.
-To actviate this option, you'll need to explicitly change the `enable_slow_audio_download` key in `apps/frontend/config/app.yml` from false to true.
+To activate this option, you'll need to explicitly change the `enable_slow_audio_download` key in `apps/frontend/config/app.yml` from false to true.
 And may God have mercy on your soul (and server).

 ### Replace Hashes in Configuration files